 Let me provide an example of something that happened to me.
-I sit on a Board of Directors for a non-profit.
-I have responsibility for bringing in speakers for monthly meetings and workshops.
-I most often deal directly with the provider.
-Periodically the speaker will contact me to let my know that they have an assistant who will be communicating with me on their behalf.
+I sat on a Board of Directors for a non-profit.
+I was responsible for bringing in speakers for monthly meetings and workshops.
+I most often dealt directly with the provider.
+Periodically the speaker would contact me to let me know that they have an assistant who would be communicating with me on their behalf.
 What I can tell you is there is a certain expectation of how they will communicate with me from the first time we interact.

 I made a minor request via email to a speaker I’ll call Janice.
 I received the response via email from Frank (not his real name) saying that he can imagine it may be strange receiving an email from him in response to the email I’d sent to Janice.
 Up until this point I’d always dealt with directly with Janice.
 Frank said he was working for Janice and that, since he was familiar with the material, she’d asked him to follow up with me.
 He then gave me an inadequate response to the initial email.

 How Things Spiral out of Control